vacuarwen/jQuery-Tetris-Game/README.md

 # jQuery-Tetris-Game

+## Overview
-## A simple and responsive Tetris game built with HTML, CSS, JavaScript, and Bootstrap 5.
+A simple and responsive Tetris game built with HTML, CSS, JavaScript, and Bootstrap 5.
 This game includes scoring, level progression, a countdown timer, and game-over conditions, all displayed alongside the game board in a dark-themed UI.

 ### Features:

-### Classic Tetris Gameplay: Move, rotate, and stack falling Tetris blocks to clear lines.
+Classic Tetris Gameplay: Move, rotate, and stack falling Tetris blocks to clear lines.
-### Score & Levels: Track your score and increase game speed as you level up.
+Score & Levels: Track your score and increase game speed as you level up.
-### Pause/Resume: Pause the game at any time and resume without resetting the current state.
+Pause/Resume: Pause the game at any time and resume without resetting the current state.
-### Responsive UI: The game adapts to various screen sizes and maintains a clean layout.
+Responsive UI: The game adapts to various screen sizes and maintains a clean layout.
-### Dark Theme: dark-themed UI using Bootstrap 5 for a visually appealing experience.
+Dark Theme: dark-themed UI using Bootstrap 5 for a visually appealing experience.

-Getting Started

-Prerequisites
+**Prerequisites**

 To run this game locally, you need a modern web browser and the following: